geopython/pygeoapi/docs/source/publishing/ogcapi-records.rst

 The ES provider also has the support for the CQL queries as indicated in the table above.

 .. seealso::
-  :ref:`cql` for more details on how to use Common Query Language (CQL) to filter the collection with specific queries.
+  :ref:`cql2` for more details on how to use Common Query Language (CQL) to filter the collection with specific queries.

 TinyDBCatalogue
 ^^^^^^^^^^^^^^^